alvarolinarescabre/fastapi-counter-href-10-sites/README.md

 - Custom optimized headers
 - Configurable timeouts
 - Proper resource cleanup
-- Reintentos automáticos con backoff exponencial y jitter
+- Automatic retries with exponential backoff and jitter
-- Cliente HTTP con caché usando SQLite o memoria
+- HTTP client with cache using SQLite or memory

 ### Processing Optimizations
-- Pre-compiled regex patterns con flags IGNORECASE y DOTALL
+- Pre-compiled regex patterns with IGNORECASE and DOTALL flags
 - Efficient list comprehensions and direct sum
 - Early returns for empty data
-- Semaphore con ajuste dinámico según CPUs disponibles
+- Semaphore with dynamic adjustment based on available CPUs
 - Proper error handling and exception management

 ### Caching Optimizations